3d-partons/partons/doc/markdown/index_documentation.md

 # Configure PARTONS {#mainpage_conf}

 If you are using [our virtual machine](@ref vm), you will find all configuration files set up and ready to be used.
-However, if you want to tune the configuration or if you have installed %PARTONS by your own, this manual will be helpful for you.
+However, if you want to tune the configuration or if you have installed %PARTONS by your own, this tutorial will be helpful for you.

 [Manual configuration](@ref config)